ngraziano/LMICPP-Arduino/README.md

 * Only class A device (no class B)
 * Add some sleep of arduino board and ESP.

+## Limitation

+:warning: This library do not compile in Arduino IDE due to dependency to STL (ArduinoSTL in case of AVR platform).
+It need PlatfomIO for the dependencies to be handle correctly.

 ## AVR examples

 Tested with Arduino Pro Mini and RFM95 on EU868 frequencies.
 Examples: